Wall Street eases as investors look past tax revamp

 Apple (AAPL.O) fell 1.1 percent after broker Instinet downgraded the stock to “neutral,” saying the supply-demand balance for the iPhone X suggested little space to raise sales estimates for the next quarter.

-The consumer staples index’s .SPLRCS 0.2-percent rise led gainers.
+The consumer staples index’s .SPLRCS 0.2 percent rise led gainers.

 Altria (MO.N) rose 1.7 percent after Berenberg upgraded the stock saying a lower tax rate would boost the tobacco company’s profit and shareholder payouts.